 What feels relaxing or restorative for you might be very different than that of your colleague.

 - Self-care is not only emotional.
 Good self-care incorporates all aspects of your being: emotional, physical, social, and spiritual.

-It is important to distinguish between your professional self and who you are when you aren’t at work.
+It is important to distinguish between your professional self and who you are when you are not at work.
 Both aspects of you require specialized self-care.
 Personal self-care looks like having someone to talk to about your experiences, feelings, and stresses at work.
-Having the emotional support of someone in your personal life is important because it is a way for you to process how you as a man or woman, not as a doctor, therapist, or other professional, feel about what you’ve experienced.
+Having the emotional support of someone in your personal life is important because it is a way for you to process how you as a man or woman, not as a doctor, therapist, or other professional, feel about what you have experienced.

 "Self-care outside of work also looks like getting enough restful sleep, proper nutrition, and some form of exercise."

 Self-care outside of work also looks like getting enough restful sleep, proper nutrition, and some form of exercise.
 Taking care of yourself physically helps you regulate your emotions, feel balanced, have energy, and feel healthy.
 As a professional balancing the stresses of work with the challenges of your home life, it is important to have boundaries.
 Leave your work at work.
-Don’t accept work calls or answer emails when you are at home if you don’t absolutely have to.
+Do not accept work calls or answer emails when you are at home if you do not absolutely have to.

 Incorporate some form of a transition that signals you are leaving work behind for the day.
 Something that allows you to mentally and physically disengage from work and focus on your home life.
 This transition can be as simple as changing out of your work clothes before you leave work or right when you get home.
 You could even use your commute home as a time to begin that transition.
 Listen to music, a non-work-related audiobook, or a podcast to help you shift your mind off the events of the day.